A configuration space for equivariant connective K-homology: Introduction

-Segal obtain a Dold-Thom-Theorem for connective K-homology in the following way: \begin{teor}\cite{segal1977} Given $X$ a based finite CW-complex, there is a natural application such that \begin{enumerate} \item This application is an isomorphism when $X=S^1$. \item $\pi_*(\F(\_))$ is a reduced homology theory in finite CW-complexes and the application is a natural transformation between reduced homology theories. \end{enumerate}
+Segal obtained a Dold-Thom-theorem for connective K-homology in the following way. \begin{teor}[Prop.
+1.1 in \cite{segal1977}] Let $(X,x_0)$ be a based finite CW-complex, and denote by $\widetilde{K}$ the reduced K-homology.
+There is a natural map such that \begin{enumerate} \item This application is an isomorphism when $X=S^0$. \item The functor $\pi_*(\c(-))$ is a reduced homology theory in the category of based finite CW-complexes, and the map $p$ is a natural transformation between reduced homology theories. \end{enumerate} \end{teor} By Definition \ref{adamsconnective}, it follows that the functor $\pi_*(\c(-))$ is naturally equivalent to reduced connective K-homology.
+In this paper, we use ideas of non commutative topology, specifically Kasparov KK-theory, to explain a new proof and a generalization of Theorem \ref{main1} to an equivariant context.
+More precisely, we have \begin{teor}Let $G$ be a finite group and $(X,A)$ be a finite $G$-CW-pair.
+There is a \textit{configuration space} $\c(X/A,G)$, with a continuous $G$-action and a natural map